 A successful dental implant requires that all parties involved follow a careful plan of treatment.
 This includes:

-All members of the implant team stay in close contact with each other to make sure everyone clearly understands what needs to be done to meet the patient’s expectations.
+All dental implant team members stay in close contact with each other to ensure everyone clearly understands what needs to be done to meet the patient’s expectations.

 The team is organized as soon as the decision for placing a dental implant is reached.
 Next, there is an evaluation that includes a comprehensive examination, x-rays, and a consultation with the patient and members of the implant team.
 After this evaluation, the oral and maxillofacial surgeon surgically places the posts, or implants, in the patient’s jaw.